danbev/learning-ai/notes/llama-batch-embd.md

         ggml_backend_tensor_set(lctx.inp_embd, batch.embd, 0, n_tokens*n_embd*ggml_element_size(lctx.inp_embd));
     }
 ```
-So my understanding of `batch.embd` is that the embeddings we can pass to the
-model should be the context _unaware_ embeddings.
+My initial thought about the use case for using this field was that we could take the

-I initially thought that these embeddings could be the result of a program like
-`llama_embedding` which can output context aware embeddings.
-I actually tried
+result of a program like `llama_embedding` which can output context aware embeddings and
-this but was not able to get it to work and while I decided to write this
-document to sort out my thoughts.
+then use these embeddings, perhaps at some later point, to perform inference based on these
+embeddings, similar to how we would used a token prompt.

-In that case I was trying to use context aware embeddings, so they had already
+In this case what I am trying to use context aware embeddings, so they had already
 been processed by the llama.cpp.
 But as we saw above these would then be used
 as inputs to the model and go through all the layers of the model (with the
 self-attention and feed-forward layers) and then we would have predict the
 next token based on those embeddings.
+I was somewhat concerned about this as these
+embeddings will go through the model layers and self-attention and feed-forward
+layers will operate on these embeddings.

 This is what I did when testing: